 Screen readers have commands to quickly jump between headings or to specific landmark regions.
-In fact, a recent survey of screen reader users found that they most often navigate an unfamiliar page by exploring the headings.
+In fact, a survey of screen reader users found that they most often navigate an unfamiliar page by exploring the headings.

 Use headings to outline the page